basecamp/kamal-proxy/README.md

 You can now point a browser to http://localhost:8000/ to see the output from the web service.

-To switch traffic to a new web instance, add the new one and then remove the previous one:
+To switch traffic to a new web instance, deploy that instance:

-    docker compose exec mproxy mproxy add mproxy-web-2:3000 docker compose exec mproxy mproxy remove mproxy-web-1:3000
+    docker compose exec mproxy mproxy deploy mproxy-web-2:3000

 By using a tool like `ab` to consume the service while swapping containers, you can verify that no requests are dropped during the process, and that there are